 Group support has been a cornerstone of TPAN since the agency's founding in 1987.
 Joining a community of those who understand and support you can help you live a healthier, happier life.

-All groups are free and meet regularly on-site at TPAN's office.
-Unless otherwise noted, groups require a simple registration or in-take form.
+All groups are free.
+Unless otherwise noted, active groups require a simple registration or in-take form.

 Empowering Positive Innovative Change

 EPIC is African-American same gender loving men over the age of 18 who are ready to learn what they can do to make healthy lifestyle changes.
 Participants will learn about topics which could be preventing them from living the life they want.
 Topics will include mental health, trauma and stigma related to gender, HIV status and race.
 Those enrolled and active in the program will attend an overnight health retreat at a local hotel.
 Participants who are ready to address substance abuse issues will receive referrals to our program partners.

 Contact us for more information or to get your questions answered.

 Brothers United in Support (BUS) is an open weekly peer led group for HIV-positive Black and African-American men who identify as gay or bisexual, ages 18+.
 All are welcome to attend.

 An ongoing, therapist-facilitated group for long-term HIV survivors, 45+.
 Flourish members meet weekly to share stories of resilience and triumph in tackling the challenges of ageing, care-taking, and the ever-changing landscape of healthcare.